Football in Monaco

-Football is one of the leading sports in the small Principality of Monaco, enjoying large popularity alongside motor racing, yachting, and tennis.
+Football is the most popular sport in the small Principality of Monaco, enjoying large popularity alongside motor racing, yachting and tennis.
 It is governed by the Monegasque Football Federation.

-International Football
+International football

 Monaco is one of two sovereign European states (along with the Vatican City) that is not a UEFA member and does not have a national team competing in UEFA Euro qualifiers or FIFA World Cup qualifiers.
 The cause of this may be the historically close ties to France, but this is also true of Andorra, while they have their own separate team.
 It may be purely because Monaco have never applied to join UEFA, despite fulfilling all the required criteria.
 In recent years, there has reportedly been more interest in achieving this status.

 The Monaco national team instead tend to play small-scale matches against non-FIFA members, usually across the border in Cap-d'Ail.

 Domestic football

 Club football

 Domestic football within the principality is governed by the Monegasque Football Federation, founded in 2000.